Early Childhood Music Options

-Music Together classes, ranging from birth to age 8, are the backbone for everything that comes next.
+Music Together classes, ranging from birth to age 8, are the foundation for everything that comes next.
 Start here and you can’t go wrong.

 The hallmark of the Music Together program, this class gives children from birth to age 5 the environment they need to grow and develop while interacting both socially and musically with other children of varying ages.

 Rhythm Kids is an exciting music, movement, and drumming class for children in Kindergarten through second grade (ages 5–8).
-Please click Rhythm Kids for more information.
+More information on Rhythm Kids classes here.

 While Suzuki Violin (starting at around age 5), Piano, Cello and Recorder lessons are the primary instrument choices for children starting around age 6, before you move on to private lessons, please keep in mind: